Torniojaws/paste4j/INSTALL.md

 ## Platform and required programs

 - Install MongoDB (show steps for Ubuntu too, as that will be the target platform)
-- Install Java (steps for Ubuntu also)
+- Install Java SDK (steps for Ubuntu also)
+- Install TomCat (for testing the app)
 - Install Eclipse
 - Install the Maven plugin for it